 Generally, the starting point for any settlement now is a 50/50 split of a couple’s assets, but it is simplistic to suggest a spouse gets half of everything.
 The court will take a lot of factors into account, such as the length of the marriage, the needs of any children and future income.

 Of course, it is not just the financial issues which need to be considered when a business is part of a marriage break-up.
 There is the inevitable emotional turmoil a person will be going through which could lead to a drop in productivity.

 In some instances, a spouse will have a direct role in the company.
-A divorce could see them leaving the position, which impacts on the day-to-day operations.
+A divorce could see them leaving their position, which impacts on the day-to-day operations.
 Alternatively, the spouse could occupy a less active role.
 In years gone by it was very common for a spouse to be listed as the company secretary, a role on paper only.
 But as this is an official role it can make things more complicated, requiring an agreement from the company secretary and other directors to remove them and Companies House will need to be informed to avoid any future claims or liabilities relating to the firm.

-From the outset of a relationship, family business owners particularly are advised to have a prenuptial agreement drawn up.
-The simple process of preparing the agreement can iron out confusion over who’s entitled to what in relation to the business.
+From the outset of a relationship, family business owners are advised to have a prenuptial agreement drawn up.
+The process of preparing the agreement can iron out confusion over who’s entitled to what in relation to the business.
 Provided it is prepared correctly by a specialist family lawyer, this can significantly help in the event of a divorce as the courts would take it into account when passing any judgement.

 Family law solicitor